TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Callback for downloading voice files
-After the voice file is downloaded, the event message ITMG_MAIN_EVNET_TYPE_PTT_DOWNLOAD_COMPLETE is returned, which is identified in the OnEvent function.
+After the voice file is downloaded, the event message ITMG_MAIN_EVNET_TYPE_PTT_DOWNLOAD_COMPLETE is returned, the action of this event should be implemented in the OnEvent function.
 The passed parameter includes result, file_path and file_id.

 ```